DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 The first part of the route is very picturesque.
 It passes through the quaint fishing villages of Pioppi and Acciaroli.
 From there, it continues for 40 Km following the beautiful coastal line.
 From this point on, it will take 400 km. to have the sea in front of you again.
 Meanwhile, you will have travelled through an amazing piece of Earth.
 You will have touched the clear water of Calore river and will have enjoyed the primitive charm of the caves of Castelcivita and Pertosa, rich in stalactites and stalagmites.
 Plains, beech woods, valleys dotted with orchids, charming rural hamlets, and much more.

-Your time on the Silent Way will be magical, but not without difficulty.
-In fact, The Silent Way goes sometimes through a very harsh land, wild, and for that reason authentic.
+Your time on the ‘Silent Way’ will be magical, but not without difficulty.
+In fact, you’ll cycle through a sometimes very harsh land, wild nature, but genuine and authentic.
 We are sure that during this tour you will learn to know and love the Cilento area, discovering its many natural and cultural treasures.
-Even more so you will be pleasantly surprised by the hospitality of its people, who will make you feel like a welcomed guest.
+Even more so you will be pleasantly surprised by the hospitality of its people, who will make you feel not like a tourist, but like a welcomed guest!

 Please note: this is a moderate tour which is suitable for all those who have some experience of bicycle touring and are in a good general physical condition.
 On some of the inland stretches you may encounter some steeper climbs (vehicle support possible).
 Two of the steepest climbs can be booked as an optional extra.
 Average cycling times: approx. 3-5 hours each day.